How Do I Know the NG Tube Is in the Right Place?

 If you are unable to remove the stomach contents, remove the syringe, close the cover over the end of the tube, and place your child on their left side.
 After 10 minutes, repeat the attempt to pull back stomach contents into a syringe.

-If you are able to remove stomach contents, discard the contents and proceed with “Give a feeding” (listed below).
+If you can remove stomach contents, discard the contents and proceed with “Give a feeding” (listed below).

 If you are unable to remove stomach contents, remove the NG tube and reinsert tube.